 However, the formation of an R&D cooperation requires the agreement of all partners, which means that the R&D expertise of a firm, determined by (permanent) R&D expenditures, does not only influence the incentives of the firm to enter R&D cooperations, but also determines whether potential partners are willing to enter such an agreement with the firm.
 This aspect of the formation of R&D cooperations has so far been neglected in the theoretical literature and this paper makes a first step to fill this gap.
 In particular, we consider a Cournot oligopoly where firms choose their (long-term) level of R&D investment before they form R&D clusters.
 Firms within the same cluster receive spillovers from all cluster members and the sum of own R&D and incoming spillovers determines the marginal production costs of a firm.
-Although in
+Although in the main body of the paper we restrict attention to cost reducing process R&D, which is in accordance with the majority of the theoretical literature on R&D cooperation, we show in Appendix A that all our findings also apply to a model in which firms engage in quality improving product innovation such that the type of innovation (cost reduction or quality improvement) is not important for our results.

-&lt;sup>1Consistent with the literature on R&D networks, to be reviewed below, in this paper we interpret R&D cooperations as an agreement to share (parts of) the R&D results with the partners.
-The literature on R&D joint ventures initiated by D'Aspremont and Jacquemin (1989); Kamien et al. (1992) typically also considers the effect of cooperating by jointly determining the level of R&D investments of all partners with the goal of maximizing joint profits of the partners.
+The main innovative aspect of our analysis is that we explicitly consider interplay between the firms' R&D decisions and the process by which the R&D clusters among potentially heterogeneous firms with repect to R&D investments are formed.
+To model the formation of clusters we employ a non-cooperative game, which is a version of the typically also considers the effect of cooperating by jointly determining the level of R&D investments of all partners with the goal of maximizing joint profits of the partners.
 In the empirical literature these different types of cooperations usually cannot be distinguished.
 Many studies are based on European Community Innovation Survey (CIS) data and in CIS questionaires cooperations are defined in a broad sense including an informal exchange of information.